Greece Moments Greece Moments

 → More travel tips and inspiration for the beautiful neighboring islands of Syros can be found here: Cyclades Islands

-Syros Youtube Video
+Syros YouTube Video

 Impressions of the island can be found in the video by Robert Polasek ©: